EolnMsuk/SkipCord-2/README.md

   Under “Server Settings → Roles”, confirm the bot’s role is set properly.

 --------------------------------------------------------------------------------
 That’s it!
-Once it’s set up, your bot will run on Windows, automatically controlling Omegle (or Uhmegle) through Selenium, allowing you and your camera-enabled friends to skip or refresh quickly without manually touching the browser every time.
+Once it’s set up, your bot will run on Windows, automatically controlling Omegle through Selenium, allowing you and your camera-enabled friends to skip or refresh quickly without manually touching the browser every time.